Pension Term Assurance

 After this, there was effectively no limit on the size of the pension term assurance policy a customer wanted to take out, allowing for dramatic tax relief for those lucky or smart enough to do so.
 It was also possible, at this point, for customers to take out a pension term assurance policy without making any pension contributions whatsoever.

-Not long after the initial policy change, the government decided that allowing pension term assurance policies to be purchased was costing far too much and, in December 2006, the practise was ended altogether.
+Not long after the initial policy change, the government decided that allowing pension term assurance policies to be purchased was costing far too much and, in December 2006, the practice was ended altogether.

 Anyone who already had an active pension term assurance policy was allowed to keep it, tax breaks and all, but new customers could no longer open one up.